bonagiripraneeth07/Rock-paper-scissors-game/README.md

 This project is based on the Game we often play i.e ROCK-PAPER-SCISSORS.

-computer chooses a opiton amoung Rock,paper,scissors by the help of java's Built-in method called MATH.RANDOM() after the user's Turn.
+computer chooses a opiton among Rock,paper,scissors by the help of java's Built-in method called MATH.RANDOM() after the user's Turn.

 after 5 games the  final Winner will be the one who has more score.